Donne-Moi Une Vie Lyrics in English Yannick Noah

 Child soldiers everywhere

-From Kabul, from those forgotten
+From Kabul, from those we forget

 Give me a life